Skip to main content

 Q: How to use the Type-A ports on the development board?

-A: Of the four Type‑A ports, one is directly connected to the ESP32-P4, and the other three are connected to the CH334 HUB chip.
+A: Among the four Type-A ports, one is directly connected to the ESP32-P4, and the other three are connected to the CH334 HUB chip.
 You can use the jumper caps on the board to switch the ESP32-P4 between direct connection and connection to the CH334.

 Q: How to flash firmware onto the ESP32-C6?